-How to get the most out of 24 hours in Florence?
+How to get the most out of one day in Florence?

 Florence’s historical center is small enough, and you can walk everywhere.
 Actually, walking is the best way to discover the city.
 However, get ready to cover a lot of distance and wear comfortable shoes!

-My advice is to take advantage of the daylight to explore the city and see the most beautiful Florence landmarks.
-One day in Florence is really a short time, and you’ll be able to visit only a few monuments and maybe one museum.
-Which ones are up to you, depending on your interests.
+I advise taking advantage of the daylight to explore the city and see the most beautiful Florence landmarks.
+One day in Florence is really a short time, and you’ll be able to visit only a few monuments and maybe one museum, which depends on your interests.
 There are, however, a few places in Florence that are must-see, but more on that later.

 Late in the afternoon, you can head to a couple of spots from where you’ll get the best views of Florence, especially at sunset.

-If possible, try to stay overnight because Florence bathed in night light offers yet more magic views.
+If possible, try to stay overnight because Florence, bathed in night light, offers yet more magic views.
 And it’s incredibly romantic!
 Also, try to leave early in the morning and buy online Florence skip-the-line tickets for the attractions you don’t want to miss.
-Mornings are generally less crowded, and although you may still have to queue a little at the top spots, you’ll avoid wasting.
+Mornings are generally less crowded, and although you may still have to queue a little at the top spots, you’ll avoid wasting time.

-Overall, as exploring Florence in one day is undoubtedly a challenge, it may be worth one or two guided visits to some of the main Florence landmarks.
+Overall, exploring Florence in one day is undoubtedly a challenge.
+That’s why I recommend booking one or two guided visits to some of the main Florence landmarks or a tour of Florence’s major attractions.
 Here are a few tours that are worth looking at:

-One day in Florence is a very short time, and you won’t be able to discover all this unique city has to offer.
-That’s why I created a route largely focused on the historical center, that will allow you to see some of the most beautiful Florence landmarks.
+One day in Florence is a very short time, and you’ll be able to discover only a small portion of what this unique city has to offer.
+That’s why I created a route largely focused on the historical center, allowing you to see some of the most beautiful Florence landmarks.

-Follow the map, and let’s start going through your Florence one-day itinerary!
+Follow the map, and let’s start going through your Florence 1 day itinerary!

 Walking map of Florence